AUTO Focus 2

 Martine Franck One Day to the Next

 Franck’s D’un jour, l’autre was first published in 1998 by Éditions du Seuil in France.
 This French-language edition presents a selection of Franck’s black-and-white photographs, exploring a range themes such as childhood, old age, the arts, and everyday life.
-It features an insightful introduction by acclaimed writer and art critic John Berger, highlighting Franck’s humanist vision and quiet observational style.
+It features an insightful introduction by acclaimed writer and art critic John Berger, highlighting Franck’s humanist vision.

 That same year, the English-language edition titled One Day to the Next was published by Thames & Hudson in London and Aperture in New York.

 Martine Franck was a renowned French-Belgian documentary and portrait photographer known for her humanist approach and work with Magnum Photos.
 Her photography focused on capturing quiet, intimate moments of everyday life with empathy and sensitivity.
-In her book One Moment at a Time, Franck presents a powerful collection of black-and-white images that reflect her deep interest in human dignity, culture, and the passage of time.
-The book showcases her talent for observing fleeting yet meaningful instances, offering viewers a thoughtful meditation on life and humanity through the lens of her camera..
+In One Day to the Next, Franck presents a powerful collection of images that reflect her deep interest in human dignity, culture, and the passage of time.
+The book showcases her talent for observing fleeting yet meaningful instances, offering viewers a thoughtful meditation on life and humanity through the lens of her camera.

 Ernest Cole The True America